wjk-g/wjk-g/README.md

 **wjk-g/wjk-g** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 ### Social researcher who codes.
-I analyse data and build tools for social research projects.
+I analyse data and build tools for research projects.

 #### Some of my projects